How to Negotiate Your Real Estate Commission in Ohio: Expert Tips and Techniques

 wo professionals in an office setting, with one reviewing documents while discussing or negotiating commission terms.

 Negotiation is one of the most vital skills to master as a real estate agent.
-You’ll negotiate on behalf of clients—buyers, sellers, or renters—to secure favorable prices and terms.
+You negotiate on behalf of clients (buyers, sellers, or renters) to secure favorable prices and terms.
 Additionally, you must negotiate with your brokerage to determine how much of your income is shared with the firm.
-Lastly, you’ll need to negotiate directly with clients to establish how much you’ll be paid for your services.
+Lastly, you need to negotiate directly with clients to determine how much you will be paid for your services.

-You deserve to be compensated fairly for your expertise.
+You deserve fair compensation for your expertise.
 Here’s how to negotiate your commission as a real estate agent.

 Key Takeaways